BIG Opportunity for Climate Action April 18th

 Questions?
 Contact MEIC’s Brian Fadie at 406-443-2520 or [email protected]

 If you cannot attend but would like your voice to be heard, please sign the petition using the tool at the right.
 Click “Read the Petition” to see the language.
+When we cater to elders, this page talks more about what is offered.

 Below is background information about the April 18th event.
 Click here to download a printable PDF of this information to bring with you on the 18th.